RoySchor/MAVIS-Project/README.md

 # MAVIS-Project
 #### A MAVIS AI group project for Artificial Intelligence Class at DIS Copenhagen - study abroad.

 A virtual board game of an agent and goal.
-Agents goal is to reach the assigned location with its number.
+Agents goal is to reach the assigned location with its corresponding number.
 - We used this board game to analyze how different algorithms are better suited to solve different problems.
 Given this we can see how best to train an AI to solve a given task.

 ## What the Code Does: